githedgehog/docs/docs/install-upgrade/overview.md

     1. Boot them into ONIE Install Mode to have them automatically provisioned

 ## Build Control Node configuration and Installer
-Hedgehog has created a command line utility, called `hhfab`, that will help generate the wiring diagram, validate the supplied configurations, and generate an installation image (.img) suitable for writing to a disk.
+Hedgehog has created a command line utility, called `hhfab`, that will help generate the wiring diagram, validate the supplied configurations, and generate an installation image (.img) suitable for writing to a USB flash drive or mounting via IPMI virtual media.

 ### HHFAB commands to make a bootable image
 1. `hhfab init --wiring wiring-lab.yaml`
 1. edit the `fab.yaml` file for your needs
     1. ensure the correct boot disk (eg `/dev/sda`) and control node NIC names are supplied
 1. `hhfab validate`
-1. `hhfab build --usb`
+1. `hhfab build`

-The installer for the fabric will be generated in `$WORKDIR/result`.
+The installer for the fabric will be generated in `$WORKDIR/result/`.
 This installation image is 7.5 GB in size.
+It is named control-1-usb.img

 ### Burn USB image to disk
 !!! warning ""
     This will erase data on the usb disk.

 - Insert the usb to your machine
 - Identify the path to your usb stick for example `/dev/sdc`
 - Issue the command to write the image to the usb drive